top of page

 Grounding Affirmations

-• I refuse to carry stress that isnt mine.
+• I refuse to carry stress that isn't mine.

 • I hold my pace and boundaries without guilt